VilopusDoom/vilopusdoom.github.io/_posts/2021-03-28-trend-micro-question.md

 Once you have the password, all you need to do is open up your .png reward, and obtain the flag.

+And that's all!
+A really challenging CTF challenge, that requires a lot of googling to solve.
+But when you look back at the solution, it seems deceptively simple.
+One of my favorite questions in the ISSessions CTF!